 Bridge Risk: Token bridges are a fledgling sector within the cryptocurrency industry and have demonstrated a high susceptibility to attack.
 Risks include the over-minting of assets across bridges or the draining of bridge liquidity.
 Both of these eventualities could be used in conjunction with a lending platform to perform an exploit that results in a loss of funds.

 Oracle Risk: Oracles work on the principle that they have the same price across all chains.
-Should a localized asset price diverge from this global price, be set incorrectly, or not updated sufficiently rapidly, a vulnerability to exploitation may emerge.
+Should a localized asset price diverge from this global price, be set incorrectly, or not update sufficiently rapidly, a vulnerability to exploitation may emerge.
 For example, in a case where a paused or drained bridge or bridges prevents the crosschain transfer of assets, a particular chain may see its version of said asset become unpegged from the oracle price.
-In such circumstances the oracle price will not account for this, potentially leading to an exploitable situation in which assets facilitate the borrowing of funds of greater value than the local version of the collateral "backing" them.
-Should the underlying assets fail to return to the oracle price, this would result in the under collateralization of the local deployment and the loss of user funds.
+In such circumstances, the oracle price will not account for this difference, potentially leading to an exploitable situation in which assets facilitate the borrowing of funds of greater value than the local version of the collateral "backing" them.
+Should the underlying assets fail to return to the oracle price, this would result in the under collateralization of the local deployment and a loss of funds.

 Common Pool Risk: Assets supplied to money markets become part of a common pool.
 This means that an issue affecting a single asset among them can impact the available liquidity of all the others, putting acquidition of liquidity at risk.